talex5/qubes-test-mirage/README.md

     world
     ...

-Note 1: the `ERROR: VM already stopped!` line is because it tries to stop any existing VM first, and this gets printing if it isn't already running.
+Note: the `ERROR: VM already stopped!` line is because it tries to stop any existing VM first, and this gets printed if it isn't already running.

-Note 2: if you are using the (currently unreleased) functoria version of mirage, the VM will fail to boot because it doesn't understand the kernel arguments (which are intended for Linux).
-As a work-around, edit your `main.ml` to return a dummy argv:

-    let argv_xen1 () =
-      return (`Ok [| "kernel" |])

-The test VM console is then attached using `sudo xl console -c`, with stdin and stdout connected to the process in your dev VM.
+Once started, the test VM console is attached using `sudo xl console -c`, with stdin and stdout connected to the process in your dev VM.
 I am assuming that this command does not provide a way to escape from the VM by entering some special character sequence (the usual `Ctrl-]` does not work since this is not a tty, and would just end the process in any case).

 Note: Your unikernel should implement the qrexec protocol so that Qubes can control it with `qvm-run`.
-See [mirage-qubes][] for an example unikernel that does this.
+See [qubes-mirage-skeleton][] for an example unikernel that does this.
+Alternatively, you can configure with `mirage configure -t qubes` to have this set up automatically.

 LICENSE